A Guide to CA, CSR, CRT, and Keys (Digital Certificates)

 # Generate the certificate sign request

-openssl req -new -key app_private_key.pem -out app_csr.csr
+openssl req -new -key app_private_key.pem -out app_csr.csr \

-CA Public/Private Keys and Self-Signed Certificate
+CA Public/Private Keys

-In this process, the CA uses a CA certificate instead of simply using its private key to sign the csr.
+In this process, the CA uses a CA certificate instead of simply using its private key to sign the CSR.
 The CA certificate helps associate information such as Country, State, Address, etc., of the CA and establishes the chain of trust.

 # Generate the private key, the public key